linuxmuster/linuxmuster-linbo7/README.md

  is the free and opensource imaging solution for linuxmuster.net 7.
 It handles Windows 10 and Linux 64bit operating systems.
 Via TFTP and Grub's PXE implementation it boots a small linux system (linbofs) with a [gui](https://github.com/linuxmuster/linuxmuster-linbo-gui7), which can manage all the imaging tasks on the client.
 Console tools are also available to manage clients and imaging remotely via the server.

 ## Important notices:
-* The code in this repo is currently experimental.
+* Currently the code in this repo is not for production use.
-* There is only a linuxmuster-linbo7 package.
-The old common package is deprecated and will be removed by upgrade.
+* There is only a linuxmuster-linbo7 package, the linuxmuster-linbo-common7 package is deprecated and will be removed on dist-upgrade.
 * In spite of former [linuxmuster-linbo](https://github.com/linuxmuster/linuxmuster-linbo) images in cloop format where only supported for restore.
 * For image creation only qcow2 format is supported.
 You have to change the baseimage name in the start.conf accordingly (e.g. image.qcow2).
 * Supplemental macct and reg image files were now named without the image format part (e.g. image.macct and image.reg, former: image.cloop.macct etc.).